RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-lba-setup.md

 After these changes, make sure that the redis connections in your applications can connect to the Redis database, especially if they are directly connected on IP addresses that have changed.

+## Inter Cluster communication considerations

+Redis Enterprise supports several topologies that allow inter cluster replication, these include Active/Passive (https://docs.redislabs.com/latest/rs/administering/designing-production/active-passive/) and Active/Active (https://docs.redislabs.com/latest/rs/administering/designing-production/active-active/) deployment options.
+When your RS clusters are located behind load balancers, you must allow some netowrk services to be open and defined in the load balancers to allow the replication to work.

+### Active Passive

+For Active Passive communication to work, you will need to expose database port(s) locally in each cluster (as defined above) but also allow these ports through firewalls that may be positioned between the clusters.

+### Active Active

+For Active Active communication to work, you will need to expose several ports, every database port and several control plane ports as defined in https://docs.redislabs.com/latest/rs/administering/designing-production/networking/port-configurations/.
+Pay attention to services that are marked with Connection Source as "Active-Active".
+These ports should be allowed through firewalls that may be positioned between the clusters.